 When it comes to home décor design and trends, you could be forgiven for thinking the hottest things are a new colour palette, some ultra-modern looking light fixtures, retro furniture, or similar items.
 These are all lovely and I adore talking about them.
 Not to mention browsing them online.
-In reality, one of the biggest trends that homeowners are taking part in is designing a space that is green and promotes energy savings.
+In reality, one of the biggest trends that homeowners are taking part in is designing a space that is green and promotes saving energy.
 Instead of green measures just being a novel afterthought, it’s now becoming the basis behind many design plans and ideas as more and more people realize just how important these measures are for the health of the planet and its sustainability.

-If you’re ready to embrace green measures and energy saving options but are feeling a bit overwhelmed as to where to get started, then these tips are sure to help.
+If you’re ready to embrace green measures and energy-saving options but are feeling a bit overwhelmed as to where to get started, then these tips are sure to help.

 INSTALL WIRED DOOR CHIMES

 Does your current door chime operate off a battery?
 If so, there is no doubt you are replacing them on a regular basis, especially if there is a light component to the door chime.
 This light will draw even more power, requiring you to go through batteries faster.
 A great option is to replace it with a wired door chime.
 The online retailer 1800 Doorbell has a really good selection of wired door chimes that will end up being more energy efficient.
 There’s also the fact that you can choose from all different models that range from ultra-modern and contemporary to the more traditional designs.